oisinmulvihill/groonga-puppet/README.rst

 ==============

-A puppet module to install groonga following the instructions from their install docs for Ubuntu and Debian.
+A puppet module to install groonga following the instructions from their install docs.

+I've gotten this working on for Ubuntu/Debian.
 I might have a change to get it working for CentOS as well.
-Currently is will just log a notice say anything other then Ubuntu/Debian is not supported.
+Currently a notice will be logged if a platform is not supported.

+Contributions are welcome!

 Usage
 -----